rev-enge/vipa/readme.md

 The older revisions (rev 1) have a Xilinx Spartan XC3S500E FPGA chip as a bus interface chip.
 This is a CPG132 (BGA) package which probably contains similar functionality as the SNAP+ chip.
-I have no idea if the companion CPU has different firmware with respect to the rev 3 modules.
+I have no idea if the companion CPU (if one) has different firmware with respect to the rev 3 modules.
 But I assume they are different.

 The newer revisions (rev 3) of the modules have a SNAP+ bus interface chip.
  This is a PQFP48 chip and much easier to reverse engineer because the pins can